LincolnLandForensics/HodgePodge/Cellebrite_Parser/README.md

 '''

 ## eml2xlsx.py
-Parses .eml or .mbox files in a folder, extracts metadata, and exports to Excel.
+Parses .eml or .mbox email files from a folder, extracts metadata, and exports to Excel.

+Doesn't currently support zip files like RLEAP.

 Installation:
 ```